nasimsoltani/VERITAS/Monitor/README.md

 ## Code Structure
 - There are 6 `.py` files that collectively train the Monitor NN on the training set, test it on the test set, and extract output features.
 - There are 3 `.sh` files for running the `.py` files and perform training and test.
-- There are 3 `.ipynb` files in the `notebooks` folder for running the OOD detection algorithm and plotting results.
+- There are 3 `.ipynb` files for running the OOD detection algorithm and plotting results.

 ### Training the Testing the Monitor NN